 This file contains the instructions for compiling the endpoint and creating the Docker image.

-The endpoint will be hosted in a container that is based on the mcr.microsoft.com/dotnet/core/runtime:3.1 image.
-Once built, the container image contains the compiled artifacts of the endpoint project, and it will launch that endpoint when the container is run.
+The endpoint will be hosted in a container that is based on the mcr. image.
+After the image is built, it contains the compiled artifacts of the endpoint project and is configured to launch the endpoint when the container runs.

-To compile the endpoint and create the Docker image, run the following command:
+To compile the endpoint and build the Docker image, run the following command:

 docker build -f Dockerfile -t MyEndpoint ./..